MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 6. Once the file is uploaded, click **Connect**.
 7. A Google Play connection should now be visible with the three tracks, Production, Alpha, and Beta in the **Stores** home page.
 Setting up this connection is a one time process for an app in App Center.

+## Publish your AAB to the Google Play Store

+1. From the **Stores** home page, select any of the tracks created above.
+2. Click on **Publish to Store** on the button in the upper-right corner.
+3. Upload the app package.
+A few points to note:
+   * [Application must be prepared for release](https://developer.android.com/studio/publish/#publishing-prepare) and signed with a valid key store before uploading.
+   * Google Play Store supports android app bundles up to a maximum of 2 GB.
+Apks generated from the aab cannot exceed 150 MB.
+You can read more about [your options at Google's docs for AAB](https://developer.android.com/guide/app-bundle/).
+   * The version of the .aab must be strictly greater than the current version in production.
+   * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in Alpha and Beta track versions.
+   * Google's API currently does not support promoting an app from one track to another.
+Hence App Center does not support promoting a version from alpha to beta or beta to production.
+4. After uploading your package, you can see some details of the application.
+Click **Next**.
+5. Click on **Publish** to push the app to the **Google Play Store**.
+The status for this release on the Distribute Store Details page will show as **Submitted.**
+6. Once App Center has completed the handover of the app to Google, the status of the app will change to **Published**.
+Google could take up to 24 hours to show the app in the Play store.
+7. In case publishing by Google fails, the app owner receives a notification to the registered Google mail.

 ## Publish your APK to the Google Play Store

 1. From the **Stores** home page, select any of the tracks created above.